hasanbahadir/hashub-vector-sdk/CONTRIBUTING.md

-# Contributing to HashHub Vector SDK
+# Contributing to HasHub Vector SDK

 We love your input!
-We want to make contributing to HashHub Vector SDK as easy and transparent as possible, whether it's:
+We want to make contributing to HasHub Vector SDK as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code